Physiology

 Jean Fernel used the concept of physiology to talk about the discipline that studies the functioning of living beings.
 The existence of a scientific method produced substantial advances in the matter with experiments carried out in most cases on animals.
 Claude Bernard believed in physiological science as the knowledge of the causes of the phenomena of life in a normal state.
 He gave importance to experimentation and the fact that theories contradict and reformulate each other.

-You may be interested: Photosynthesis
+You may be interested: Cytoplasm

 The interactions carried out between the parts of the body are governed by laws that are not completely autonomous, but rather the opposite: these are physical, meteorological or electrical issues.
 Yeah All body functions have to be in balance physiology will have a lot to do with that state, called homeostasis.